WorkplaceNL Registration for Employers

 Provide an estimate of your workers’ gross wages for the current year and provide the actual gross wages paid in prior years.
 If your firm is incorporated, you must include the gross wages for all directors and active shareholders.

-If your business or organization is not incorporated, do not include money paid to the proprietor or partners of the business.
+If your business is not incorporated, do not include money paid to the proprietor or partners of the business.
 This remuneration is not assessable since coverage for proprietors or partners of non-incorporated businesses is not mandatory under the Act.
 If these individuals wish to be covered, they can apply for optional personal coverage by contacting WorkplaceNL.

 Below are some examples of the types of remuneration that must be reported: